 Content gating has its advocates and detractors, and it’s true that there are pros and cons to the strategy.

-On the plus side, you can enhance the value of great content—and it does need to be great—with content gating.
+On the plus side, you can enhance the value of great content, and it does need to be great, with gated content.
 If people have to provide contact details in exchange for content, it increases the perception of value.

 - Build a relationship with users through your marketing